 Our Philosophy

-Psygaia is grounded in a systems and nature-based understanding of health and mind.
-We begin from a simple but far-reaching observation: individual, social, and ecological health are inseparable.
+Psygaia is grounded in a systems-based and ecologically informed understanding of mind, health, and human experience.
+We begin from a single, far-reaching observation: individual, social, and ecological health are not separate concerns.
+They are nested dimensions of a single, interconnected condition.

 A Non-Ideological Stance

-Psygaia does not position itself as a political advocacy organization, nor does it advance a singular metaphysical worldview.
-Our focus is on understanding and supporting practices that are psychologically sound, culturally respectful, ecologically informed, and ethically grounded.
-We recognize the long-standing relationships between Indigenous cultures and psychedelic plants and fungi, as well as the risks of simplification, extraction, and misappropriation in contemporary contexts.
-Our philosophical orientation therefore prioritizes humility, reciprocity, and ongoing inquiry over certainty or prescription.
+We recognize the long-standing relationships between Indigenous cultures and psychedelic plants and fungi, as well as the significant risks of simplification, extraction, and misappropriation in contemporary contexts.
+Our philosophical orientation therefore prioritises humility, cultural respect, and ongoing inquiry over certainty or prescription.
+We draw on Indigenous ethical frameworks as sources of relational wisdom, not as resources to be appropriated or flattened into Western frameworks.

 Toward Responsible Practice